 Necessarily oral cultures can only endure through performance, but those performances draw on existing traditions.
 There is a relationship between the present and the past through which one can explore how societies thought about their own history.
 For example, I worked with Éva Guillorel (Université Rennes 2) on how memories of Early Modern revolts in Europe were maintained in succeeding generations, particularly through song.
 This Agence nationale de Recherche project resulted in an edited collection Rhythms of Revolt: European Traditions and Memories of Social Conflict in Oral Culture (Routledge 2019, translated into French as Traditions orales et mémoires sociales des révoltes en Europe, XVe-XIXe siècle).
 Within this wider topic I am currently working on a particular theme: how rural societies remembered feudalism and its abolition around the time of the French Revolution, and how those historical traditions affected social and political practices in following centuries.

-As I am interested in oral and popular culture, I have to be interested in how these sources came to be preserved, and thus also in the history of folklore and anthropology as disciplines.
-One fruit of this was the edited volume (with Tim Baycroft, Sheffield) Folklore and Nationalism in Europe during the Long Nineteenth Century.
-I have also worked with European colleagues on this topic, especially with the Centre de recherche bretonne et celtique and the BEROSE team in Paris.
-I am currently writing a chapter on ‘Folklore and Regionalism’ for a project led by colleagues at Leiden and Munich.
+Because I work with oral and popular culture, I have to be interested in how these sources came to be preserved, and thus in the history of folklore and anthropology.
+One fruit of this was the edited volume (with Tim Baycroft) on Folklore and Nationalism in Europe during the Long Nineteenth Century.
+I collaborate with European colleagues on this topic, especially with the Centre de recherche bretonne et celtique ‘collection collecteurs’ and the BEROSE International Encyclopaedia of the Histories of Anthropology.